OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

  - Octopus
 ---

 NGINX is one of the most popular web servers and reverse proxies available today.
 It offers high performance, almost infinite configurability, and is a commonly used component in modern stacks like Kubernetes.
-Now the NGINX team has a new offering called NGINX Unit, which is aimed at solving the challenges of modern development processes.
+Now the NGINX team has a new offering called NGINX Unit, which is aimed at solving some common challenges of modern development processes.

 If you jump to the [NGINX Unit documentation](https://unit.nginx.org/#about), you'll find a wonderful [live demo from NGINX Conf 17](https://youtu.be/I4IWEz2lBWU).
 There is also an [overview session](https://www.youtube.com/watch?v=EU78CIR3CeU) from the same conference.
 These presentations did a good job of answering what NGINX Unit does, but still left me wondering why someone would choose to use NGINX Unit.